 No matter where we travel, we never leave home without a reusable water bottle.
-And since every year brings new technological advances that help keep our beverages colder and hotter, our bottles lighter, and our water cleaner, there’s always a new one for us to try out.
-After extensive, hands-on testing of some of the newest bottles on the market, we’ve reviewed and found the 10 best for just about any water-related travel need.
+After extensive, hands-on testing on a wide variety of bottles on the market, we’ve reviewed and found the 10 best for just about any water-related travel need.
 From time-tested favorites to ones with new technological advances that keep beverages colder longer, these are the best travel water bottles to pack on your next trip: